Tkay2808/TITANIC-SURVIVAL-ANALYSIS/README.md

 5. **Handling Missing Ages**
    - Found **263 missing ages** out of 1,309 records (~20%).
    - Since missing values were < 30%, imputed them using the **Median Age = 28**.
    - Median was chosen as it is resistant to outliers.
+   - created the age- group column,to categories the ages of passengers using the IF function to assign each passenger to an age group.
+   - (0 - 16= Children,17 - 33 = Youths,34 - 50 = Adults,51 -64 = Middle Aged,65+ = Elderlys)

 6. **Family Size Feature Creation**
    - Created a new **Family Members** column by adding: